< Go to Hydration Bladders

 Hands-on Gear Review

-The Antidote wins our Best Buy award because it scored very highly, is extremely easy to fill, easy to drink from, and is usually the least expensive bladder you can find.
-It is also one of the most durable and comes with a limited lifetime warranty which further enhances its long term value.
-We highly recommend this bladder if you are on a budget and don't mind a little extra work cleaning (if you use sports powders).
+The Antidote wins our Best Buy award because it scored very highly, is extremely easy to fill, easy to drink from, and one of the least expensive bladders you can find.
+It is also comes with a limited lifetime warranty which further enhances its long term value.
+We highly recommend this bladder if you are on a budget and if don't mind a little extra work cleaning (if you use sports powders).
 If you are willing to spend a bit more and want the extra features of a pressurized system, we recommend you check out the Editors' Choice Geigerrig Hydration Engine.

-The Antidote is latest Camelbak bladder in a lineage that goes back decades.
-It may be the oldest running hydration reservoir.
+The Antidote is latest Camelbak bladder in a lineage that goes back decades; it may be the oldest running hydration reservoir.
 Over the years CamelBak has continually modified this bladder.
 Compared to earlier versions, it now has a large wide mouth opening, large grab handle for filling, two chambers for water so it sloshes around less, removable hose and drying plastic tabs.
 The bite valves were also our favorite.
 Not too big, and not too small.
 We also liked that the bite valves weren't as easy to come off and lose like previous models.

 This Best Buy winner stands out for its bomber wide ¼ twist top with a great handle.
-While a lot of companies have moved to zip tops, CamelBak so far has stuck with the twist top.
-It is our favorite bladder with this style opening.
+While a lot of companies have moved to zip or flip tops, CamelBak so far has stuck with the twist top.
+This was our favorite bladder with this design.

 Ease of Filling

 This is one of the easiest hydration bladders to fill, especially in shallow sinks.
-Only the Osprey HydraForm has a larger handle that makes it easy to hold the bladder with one hand and operate a faucet with the other.
+Unlike other bladders that have a flip top, like the HydraPak Shape-Shift, it is harder to fill in trickling streams.
 You can really fill up every last space in the bladder as opposed to some other bladders where it is hard to get it completely full.
-One nice advantage over the Osprey is that the lid peels all the way back and out of the way when filling the bladder.
+One nice advantage over the other bladders is that the lid peels all the way back and out of the way when filling the bladder.
 You also don't have to screw it much to seal it and it is very clear when the lid is totally closed.
 We also liked the plastic connector that keeps the lid fastened to the reservoir.

 The CamelBak is in the middle of the road for weight.
 Everything about it is very light except for the large plastic handle and large opening.
 Of course, it is this large opening and handle that makes the CamelBak so easy to fill and clean.
 That is the tradeoff.
 Most CamelBak users and ourselves prefer the slightly heavier and more convenient design.
-But folks who are obsessed on traveling as light as possible should check out the Platypus Hoser or MSR DromLite.
+But folks who are obsessed on traveling as light as possible should check out the HydraPak Shape-Shift (Our Top Pick for Lightweight Adventures).

 This is the best value bladder in our review both because of the price and because of the durability (cost per use).

 For many people, this is the hydration bladder to get.
 It scores high and is a great value.
 The only reason not to get it is if you appreciate the ease of cleaning and bonus pressurization features of the Geigerrig.
-Or, you might appreciate an even more durable and lightweight bladder like the MSR Dromlite.
+Or the durability of the MSR Dromlite.